bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 A Git hash is 40 characters long, but you only need the first few characters to identify which hash you’re referring to.
 By default, Git abbreviates hashes to 7 characters.
 You’ll follow this convention, too.

 Git provides a helpful way for us to “alias” a commit in plain English as well.
 These aliases are called _refs_, short for “references”.
 A special one that Git creates for all repositories is `HEAD`, which references the most recent commit.
-You’ll learn more about creating your own refs when you learn about “branching”.
+You'll learn more about creating your own refs when you learn about "branching".

 Git maintains three separate lists of changes: the _working directory_, the _staging area_, and the _commit history_.
 The working directory includes all of your in-progress changes, the staging area is reserved for changes you’re ready to commit, and the commit history is made up of changes you’ve already committed.
 You’ll look more at these three lists soon.